EruEri/kosu-register-allocator/README.md

     - Used to generate executable or assmebly files

 ## Disclaimer
-- I have done what I understood of the register allocation algorithm so I'm pretty sure that aren't the optimal or even without errors
+- I did what I understood of the register allocation algorithm so I'm pretty sure that aren't the optimal or even without errors
+- ```san``` currenlty only compile for Mac M1

 ## **License**
-- **Kosu Register allocator** is distribued under the GPL-3.0 or LGPL-3.0
+- **Kosu-register-allocator** is distribued under the GPL-3.0 or LGPL-3.0
 - **San** is distribued under the GPL-3.0